 Below is a list of titles about various aspects of educating, working with, and parenting children.
 We have personally read these books and they come with our recommendation as being worthwhile reads that can help you transform your work and continue your learning.
-The links provided are to a national library database.
-On the right-hand side of the displayed page is a listing of local libraries that contain this title.
-Being able to get the book for free from a library fits in anyone’s budget, and you support your local library.
+The book image and title are linked to Amazon if your are interested in purchasing a title.
+By using the links on this page, we will receive a small percentage of the book sale, but it will not affect your overall price.
+Thank you for your interesting in bettering your teaching, classroom, and school.

 What School Could Be: Insights and Inspiration from Teachers Across America

 by Ted Dintersmith

 Having been through a fairly typical American education during the 70s and 80s, I graduated with a feeling of frustration and lost opportunity and a wish that school could be more.
 I love to learn, but the bureaucratic, box-checking, grade-focused experience I had did little to inspire me.
 Ted Dintersmith recognizes this issue, and his book catalogs visits to various schools across the 50 United States to identify the problems with our current education model, but more importantly to uncover points of radical innovation by teachers, schools and districts that he sees as transforming education into the inspirational, compelling, and motivational force that it can and should be.
 While the stories of his visits are full of great anecdotes and interesting ideas, I found myself wishing he had spent a little more time analyzing what he encountered and providing more details about these programs, what made them work, and drawing more in-depth conclusions and generalized principles that could be used to transform more traditional schools.
 All in all, it was an enjoyable and insightful read, but I think he could have provided more actionable material.